 For the demonstration purpose, we can view the below example where we showed how we managed to combine the column and the line chart in a single plot in the Excel worksheet.

-Step-by-Step Procedure to Create Column and Line Combination Chart in Excel
+How to Create Column and Line Chart Combo in Excel: Step-by-Step Procedures

 Plotting diverse data sets with various chart styles or axes can be helpful for rapidly and effectively displaying data of various types.
 In this article, we will show you how to create a column and line chart using the 4 given steps below.